Seven Aspects of Reading

 How do we train staff to be reading experts?

 - Subject leads for writing and reading attend the MAT network meetings and cascade relevant information back to the school.
+The reading leader has development days with a RWI lead.

 - The Headteacher, School Improvement Partner and subject leads monitor guided reading sessions and conduct pupil conferencing to ensure agreed approaches and consistency are applied across the school.